KelvinTegelaar/CIPP/docs/user/troubleshooting/troubleshooting.md

 ### Response status code does not indicate success: 400 (Bad Request).

 Error 400 occurred.
 There is an issue with the request.
 Most likely an incorrect value is being sent.
 If you receive this error with a permissions check, please redo your SAM setup.
+In the case of a CPV refresh you may get this code if you are using Duo as an MFA solution.

 ### _Microsoft.Skype.Sync.Pstn.Tnm.Common.Http.HttpResponseException_